jjohannes/gradle-project-setup-howto/README.md

 ```
 ├── settings.gradle.kts     - Entry point file for Gradle to work with the project struture
+├── $product-name           - Modules of the software are organized in 'product' folders
-├── $module-name            - Each Module of the software has a folder
+│   └── $module-name          - Each Module of the software has a folder
 │       ├── src               - Production code and test code
 │       └── build.gradle.kts  - Defines the type of the Module and its dependencies
 ├── gradle                  - Contains the build configuraton
 │   ├── version.txt           - Defines the version of the software all Modules share
 │   ├── jdk-version.txt       - Defines Java version used in the project